 Since construction is a core sector, it is continuously developing innovations and looking for new solutions, which generally focus on reducing its environmental impact, productivity improvement, and cost reduction.
 In this sense, both modular construction and integrated manufacturing play an increasingly important role.
 In Sweden, for instance, 84% of the single-family houses use prefab elements.

-Recently, key multinationals of the construction sector have found or developed new technological solutions to solve some of their challenges using an open approach.
+Recently, key multinationals of the construction sector have found or developed new technological solutions to solve some of their challenges using open innovation.
 Here are 5 of those construction challenges, where freelancers, SME’s, tech centers, academia and engineers from other companies collaborated to solve them.

 Automated Tunnel Reinforcement in ‘Block or Panel Caving’ projects